bpostlethwaite/droplets/docs/README.md

 _The website runs best on Chrome._

 ### Todo
-1. Turn javascript function wavefield into a node.js module and publish to NPM
-2. Test CSS3 animations with IE
+1. Test CSS3 animations with IE
-3. xlen and ylen resolution sizes should be dependent on overall screen size.
+2. xlen and ylen resolution sizes should be dependent on overall screen size.
 Smaller screen sizes can computationally afford better resolutions.

-### Issues
-1. Strange Firefox bug: content does not fade in with delay on second access.
-I suspect the `opacity` property is not being reset to `0` when unselected.
+3. Finish coding and implementing the Poisson Equation (gravity and electrostatics)